-Watershed Yields, Arizona and New Mexico: Managed watershed modeling of 10 Arizona and New Mexico forest watersheds for seasonal yields and stream base flow due to decadal watershed drought conditions.
-Investigation included determination of historical meteorological variability, assessment of the role of snowpack in maintaining riparian areas, modeling watershed dynamics using Soil and Water Assessment Tool (SWAT) watershed model.
+- Watershed Yields, Arizona and New Mexico: Conducted watershed modeling of 10 forest watersheds for seasonal yields and stream base flow due to decadal watershed drought conditions.
+Investigation included historical meteorological variability, assessment of the role of snowpack in maintaining riparian drainages, and modeling watershed dynamics using the SWAT watershed model.

-- Agricultural Watershed Yields, New Mexico: Constructed watershed models of six forested watersheds, New Mexico, using Precipitation-Runoff Modeling System (PRMS) code, to determine variations in seasonal agricultural water yields.
+- Agricultural Watershed Yields, New Mexico: Constructed watershed models of six forested watersheds, New Mexico, using the PRMS code to determine variations in seasonal agricultural water yields.

 - Agricultural Lands Remote Sensing, New Mexico: Using Landsat imagery and aerial photos, determined seasonal irrigated agricultural acreages for eight agricultural districts.

 - Irrigation Use Remote Sensing, Deming Area, New Mexico: Conducted review analysis of NDVI calculations of irrigated acreages from fields that used, drip, furrow, and sprinkler irrigation methods.

 - National Park Service Watershed Monitoring, Tuzigoot National Monument, Arizona: Conducted hydrologic budget analysis of riparian watershed.
 Installed weather station and evaporation pan, monitored streamflow, spring discharges, and water levels.
 Calculated hydrologic balance using both energy and water budgets.